leaktk/docs/ARCHITECTURE.md

 ### Repo Cleaners

-TODO: Diagram - takes a scan result and preforms actions directly on it.
+TODO: Diagram - takes a scan response and preforms actions directly on it.

 ## Components